 Every person who studies or works at the school is tasked with ensuring that no waste that does not belong in waste bins is put in them – sorting is not the responsibility of the person emptying the bins or the cleaner, but of all the property’s users.

-Annual environmental management reports show the plans and procedures for environmental management that have been introduced over the years as well as the annual statistics for waste management.
+Annual sustainability reports show the plans and procedures for environmental management that have been introduced over the years as well as the annual statistics for waste management.

 Sorting of waste at ARTS

 Areas of responsibility in sorting: • Students and staff are responsible for ensuring that the waste created during their work is sorted correctly in the recycling and waste bins provided by the school. • Each department’s staff is also responsible for emptying the small cardboard (or other type of) paper collection boxes in classrooms and offices into larger plastic bins for paper. which are located near most copiers or at centralised waste points. • The school’s cleaning service sees to it that small office waste baskets are emptied into energy waste bins.
 Orange bags are put in energy waste.
 Some waste baskets also use black bags which go to landfill waste bins. • Campus and Facilities Services coordinate waste management and are responsible for the emptying of large waste bins in the basement into larger waste containers from where waste is collected.

 Materials recycling: Materials that have their own recycling bins include glass, metal paper (white office paper, as well as newspapers and advertisements) and cardboard.
 Cafeterias and restaurants as well as Kipsari also have their own collection bins for biowaste and carton drink packages.
 Metal waste collected from cafeterias and restaurants and metal collected from workshops are sorted separately due to their different material compositions.
 Read the sorting instructions at the end of the page.